TheNoobInventor/pi5-frigate-coral-tpu-pcie-nvme-ssd/README.md

 ### Snapshots

-Snapshots are pictures, in `jpg` format, of an event.
-Enabling snapshots is also optional and like the detect functionality, it can also be toggled on and off in Frigate HA integration.
+Snapshots are pictures of an event, in `jpg` format.
+Enabling snapshots is also optional and like the detect functionality, it can be toggled on and off in Frigate HA integration.

 ```
 snapshots: